 Below are more things to know about these loans and why they could be a good fit for your needs.

-Some Lenders Offer 10-Year Interest Only
+Some 40-Year Lenders Offer 10-Year Interest Only

 One way some lenders offer 40-year mortgages is like this: You pay 10 years interest only with lower payments, then 30 years paying principal and interest.
 This is a way you can have lower payments when you are making less money.
 Then, after you have had raises and promotions, you can move into the interest and principal portion of the mortgage for 30 years.

-Some Lenders Offer Variable Rates
+Some FHA Lenders Offer Variable Rate 40 Year Mortgages

 Fixed Rates Available

-More Lenders Offer 40-Year Mortgages
+More Lenders Offering 40-Year Mortgages in 2024

 It’s more possible today than a few years ago to get a 40-year mortgage.
 While not every lender offers them yet, they are becoming more known because home values have risen dramatically in the last two years.

-More Purchasing Power
+More Home Purchasing Power with a 40 Year Loan

 If you have noticed, home prices have shot up 20% or more in the last year in many cities across America.
 This fact makes it harder for millions of people to afford a home.